Mcorduk/2025-todo/README.md

 # FIX:

 - Mobile doesn't have hover over therefore can't interact with tasks and todos, what do?
-- Task Text Overflow, Tasks Header and Desc should end with "..."
-- Todo Text Overflow, Todo headers should have a max limit AND text size should be dynamically smaller
 - Functions are impure, get's repeated on strict mode
-- when time is empty its undefined

 # IMPROVE:

 - Can make a todo for past dates and times?
 - Load the last seen todo when visiting site again
-- If No Task "No task here yet"
 - If No Todo, a greyed out icon to indicate emptiness
 - Dark Mode
+- Task Text Overflow, Tasks Header and Desc should end with "..."
+- Todo Text Overflow, Todo headers should have a max limit AND text size should be dynamically smaller

+1- Plus to check